 The real-life Hoffmann was primarily famous for his humorous fantasy stories.
-In Les Contes d’Hoffmann (The Tales of Hoddmann), Hoffmann is the main character in three of his own stories.
+In Les Contes d’Hoffmann (The Tales of Hoffmann), Hoffmann is the main character in three of his own stories.

 Sublime soprano Kerstin Avemo portrays the three women that Hoffmann has loved and subsequently lost under bizarre circumstances.
 Each of the women – the perfect Olympia, the ambitious Antonia and the dramatic Giulietta – represent aspects of one and the same woman.
 The role of Hoffmann is sung by three tenors of different ages.
 Joachim Bäckström plays the middle-aged man looking back on his life.